 This pious festival is celebrated on the very last day of the Hindu calendar, sometime in the month of Shravana, which is the month of August as per the Gregorian calendar.

 As it suggests, the meaning of Raksha Bandhan lies in its name itself, according to which this festival is to celebrate the bond of protection and care.

 The cultural significance of this festival is such that it gets various names like - Saluno, Rakri and many others in different parts of India where there are minute changes in the way people celebrate this day.
 For example, an interesting ritual associated with Saluno includes the sisters placing a few shoots of barley behind the ears of their brothers.
 The main purpose of such rituals is to ensure the well being of their brothers.
 However, the main crux of this incredible festival is to celebrate the bond of love and harmony among the siblings.

 The mythological history of Raksha Bandhan traces its roots back to the time of Mahabharata.
 Legend has it that once, while handling sugarcane, Krishna cut his finger and it started bleeding.
 Witnessing this scene, his queen Rukmani immediately sent someone for getting the bandages.
 Meanwhile, Draupadi, who was watching all this, came to his rescue.
 She tore a section of her saree and wrapped Krishna’s bleeding finger with it.
 It was then in return that Lord Krishna promised to protect her whenever required.
-And when the unceremonious disrobing event with Draupadi was happening it was Krishna who helped her save her respect.
+And, when the unceremonious disrobing event with Draupadi was happening it was Lord Krishna who helped her save her honour.